Apply For SASSA Care Dependency Grant Online 2025

 • Note: These income limits do not apply to foster parents.

-Child Requirements:
+Child Eligibility:

 • Must be under 18 years old.